zhixiaozhang/python-dignostics/README.md

 # Python-AFWA Diagnostic Package

-Calculate enviromental conditions offline using history output from Weather Research and Forecasting (WRF) model
+Calculate enviromental conditions offline using the history output from the Weather Research and Forecasting (WRF) model

 Example1: recalc_wrfout.py Calculated lifted parcel paramenters and save them in a seperate file